cakephp/docs/en/controllers.rst

 While normal object-oriented inheritance rules apply, CakePHP does a bit of extra work when it comes to special controller attributes.
 The list of components and helpers used by a controller are treated specially.
-The values of these properties is merged with the properties defined in parent classes.
+The values of these properties are merged with the properties defined in parent classes.
 The configuration values in the child class will always override those in the parent classes.